 Currently, BCES crews prune thousands of trees every year.
 BCES uses a technique called "directional pruning" to train trees to grow away from overhead lines.
 This technique, recommended by the National Arborist Association®, is healthier for trees than "topping" or "rounding" tree growth.
 Following this method limits the need for additional future pruning and keeps branches at a safe distance from power lines

 BCES also uses targeted spraying on all power lines.
 We currently spray certain areas each year on a 5-year rotating cycle to cover the entire electric system.
 The State of Tennessee ensures compliance by requiring Volunteer Vegetation Management to be a licensed Commercial Applicator in the State of Tennessee.

 Spraying Services are contracted out by public bid.
-Volunteer Vegetation Management is the current contractor for 2021-2022.
+Volunteer Vegetation Management is the current contractor for 2022-2023.
 Volunteer Vegetation Management has been in business since 1999.
-Volunteer Vegetation Management is very diligent in their efforts.
-Volunteer Vegetation Management used the herbicide Roundup Pro to spray power line right-of-way.
-The chemical was applied using backpacks at ultra-low volume.
+Volunteer Vegetation Management is very diligent in its efforts.
+The chemical is applied using backpacks at ultra-low volume.
 They target woody stem brush/trees and vines along the power lines.
 For more information on the chemical visit.

 If you need additional information, please contact BCES Right of Way Foreman at 731-584-8251